ATS-Advanced-Technology-Solutions/actor-framework/README.md

            --affinity.other-cores="<4-7>"
 ```

 This resource partitioning avoids that CAF threads interrupt the CAF worker threads.
-Thus the event-based actor can be more reactive providing a reduce message latency.
+Thus the event-based actor can be more reactive providing a reduced message latency.

 ### Controlling the affinity of detached actors